mslilyb/cSABR/README.md

 pip install spython
 ```

+- When comparing outputs between containers and SABR, try to ensure that your files are in the same format/orientation.
+There is an amount of beautification that occurs during the pipeline, which can make it seem like you're completely wrong.

 ## Progress

 - The `pblat` container works, and produces the same output as the SABR blat (i.e. conda pblat)!